Brigham and Womens Hospital Psychiatry Department

 Brigham and Womens Hospital Psychiatry Department - Boston, MA

 Brigham And Womens Hospital Psychiatry Department is a mental health clinic in Boston, MA.
 It is situated at 221 Longwood Avenue, Boston, MA 2115.
 Brigham And Womens Hospital Psychiatry Department provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth and is classified as a psychiatric hospital or psychiatric unit of a general hospital.
-As part of treatment, it includes psychotropic medication, cognitive behavioral therapy and group therapy.
+As part of treatment, it includes individual psychotherapy, psychotropic medication and cognitive behavioral therapy.
 The staff at Brigham And Womens Hospital Psychiatry Department is highly trained in treating adults, seniors 65 or older and young adults with mental health issues.
-In addition, Brigham And Womens Hospital Psychiatry Department offers treatment to military families, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services that Brigham And Womens Hospital Psychiatry Department offers include psychosocial rehabilitation services, court-ordered outpatient treatment and therapeutic foster care.
+In addition, Brigham And Womens Hospital Psychiatry Department offers treatment to people with Alzheimer's or dementia, active duty military and clients referred from the court/judicial system.
+Additional services that Brigham And Womens Hospital Psychiatry Department offers include assertive community treatment, family psychoeducation and legal advocacy.

 Address: 221 Longwood Avenue, Boston, MA 2115